Education Applications (EA)

-Importance of Communication with Program Officer
+Importance of Communication with Program Director

 The Education Application (EA) topic addresses the challenges of advancing STEM (science, technology, engineering, and mathematics) education for all American students, to nurture innovation, and to ensure the long-term economic prosperity of the Nation.
 The urgency of this task is underscored by the need to ensure that the United States continues to excel in science, technology, and innovation in the 21st century.
 Proposed applications should provide storyboards, sketches, or descriptions of how the proposed application will work and provide examples of how users would interact with the application.
-Projects that propose technologies or products similar to those in the marketplace must make the case that their efforts are not incremental and will lead to sufficient revenues that justify an NSF SBIR investment.
+Projects that propose technologies or products similar to those in the marketplace must make the case that their efforts are not incremental and that they will lead to sufficient revenues that justify an NSF SBIR investment.
 Projects that can be easily replicated by potential competitors are not responsive to the Educational Application (EA) topic.

-- EA1 - Pre-college Education Applications
+- EA1 - General Education Applications

 - EA3 - STEM Educational Gaming Applications